Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-We first construct a \HWeq[2]{1} node.
-Since $\maxgap(\Exbar)>1$ and $\Ex \neq [k]$, there are $a'>0, d'>0$ such that $[a',a'+d'+1]\cap \Ex=[a'+1,a'+d']$.
+Next we construct a \HWeq[2]{1} node.
+Since $\maxgap(\Exbar)>1$ and $\Ex \neq [k]$, there are $a'>0$ and $d'>0$ such that $[a',a'+d'+1]\cap \Ex=[a'+1,a'+d']$.
 Take two $\EQ{3}$ nodes and set one edge of each of them as a dangling edge.
-Using the remaining two edges, connect each of them to two vertices $u,v$.
-Attach $a'-1$ \wtnode{0,1} nodes to $u$ and $\max \Ex$ \wtnode{0,1} nodes to $v$.
-Observe that by virtue of $u$, at most one $\EQ{3}$ node can have its edges selected and by virtue of $v$, at least one $\EQ{3}$ node must have its edges selected.
+Using the remaining two edges, connect each of them to two vertices $u$ and $v$.
+Attach $a'-1$ copies of a \wtnode{0,1} node to $u$ and $\max \Ex$ copies of a \wtnode{0,1} node to $v$.
+Observe that, by virtue of $u$, at most one $\EQ{3}$ node can have its edges selected and by virtue of $v$, at least one $\EQ{3}$ node must have its edges selected.
 Thus, exactly one dangling edge must be selected in any solution.